maurope/cloudy/README.rst

 It generates a word cloud, a word frequency table, and a bar chart showing the top 10 most common words.
 The script is interactive and supports both English and Spanish.

-Input data should be provided as a .txt file, with one phrase per line.
+Input data should be provided as a .txt file, with one phrase per line and without headers.
 Make sure all dependencies are installed before running the script, and always activate your virtual environment.

+`Instrucciones en Español <https://github.com/maurope/cloudy/blob/main/README_es.rst>`_

 Setup